wp-plugins/soundcloud-is-gold/readme.txt

 = 1.0.4 =
 * Faster loading of the tab (only load player's preview when click on 'show')
-* Pagination as people with more than 50 tracks couldn't access the rest of their tracks
+* Pagination as people with more than 50 tracks couldn't access the rest of their tracks (25 tracks per page)
 * Styled shortcode in tinymce editor with delete and edit buttons

 = 1.0.3.2 =